omarKmekkawy/BQ27500EVM_Reverse_Engineering/README.md

 * 24/12/2020 -> Started the project and protocol reverse engineering ( Done ).
 * 25/12/2020 -> Writing NodeMCU's code for ( Concept Verification ) ( Done ).
 *

+## Support me on LinkedIn
+Kindly, if my repository helped you.
+I need your support by endorsing my LinkedIn skills. ([Omar Khaled Mekkawy](https://www.linkedin.com/in/omar-mekkawy)).
+Thanks